Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 # The nasty bug

-I had a very nice piece of code that launched a thread, retrieved some json and stored it for later use.
+I had a very nice piece of code that launched a thread, retrieved some JSON and stored it for later use.
 The code was something like that (simplified for the example):

 ```python
 from threading import Thread, Event